Region-centric Image-Language Pretraining for Open-Vocabulary Detection: Method

-For each level $i$ of the feature pyramid, we randomly generate $n_i$ box regions uniformly over the image by sampling the box size $h,w \thicksim \textit{Uniform}(0.2, 1.0)$ and aspect ratio $h/w \thicksim \textit{Uniform}(0.5, 2.0)$.
+For each level $i$ of the feature pyramid, we randomly generate $n_i$ box regions uniformly over the image by sampling the box size $h,w \thicksim \textit{Uniform}(0.2, 0.5)$ and aspect ratio $h/w \thicksim \textit{Uniform}(0.5, 2.0)$.
 The $n_i$ value is set proportional to the size of the $i$-th feature map so that larger feature map would be covered by more regions.
-We extract the RoI-features of each region by RoI-Align, and feed them through the region classifier head~\citep{ren2015faster} to obtain the RoI embedding.
+We extract the RoI-features of each region by RoI-Align, and feed them through the region classifier head~\cite{ren2015faster} to obtain the RoI embeddings.

 \paragraph{Multi-level image-text supervision.}\quad After computing the RoI embeddings across pyramid levels, we perform a max pooling over the RoI embeddings per-level to obtain an image embedding for each pyramid level.
 Intuitively, max pooling allows the representation to focus on salient regions and discriminative features, thereby learning region-level information without explicit supervision.
-Then we apply the standard image-text contrastive loss (see Eqn.~\ref{eqn:contrastive}) on each feature level separately, which aids the learning of rich semantic and object knowledge within every feature map (see Table~\ref{tab:ablation:dito_roi} for ablations).
+Then we apply the standard image-text contrastive loss (see ~\eqnref{eqn:contrastive}) on each feature level separately, which aids the learning of rich semantic and object knowledge within every feature map (see \tabref{tab:ablation:dito_roi} for ablations).
 The losses from all levels are weighted equally and summed together.
-As a result of the multi-level learning, we observe the feature maps possess more localized semantic information compared to the baseline (see \Figref{fig:heatmap}).
+Without explicit region-level supervision, the max pooling over regions encourages the more salient, text-aligned region features to contribute more to the whole image representation in the contrastive loss.
+Our experiments show emergent region-text alignments from the multi-level training, where the feature maps possess more localized semantic information compared to the baseline CLIP~\cite{rovit} backbone (see \figref{fig:heatmap}).

-Different from pseudo-labeling techniques~\citep{zhong2021regionclip,feng2022promptdet,huynh2022open} that require additional steps to prepare and store annotations, our approach learns the detector heads on the fly via contrastive learning without a need to cache annotations or detection-specific losses.
+Different from pseudo-labeling techniques~\cite{zhong2021regionclip,feng2022promptdet,huynh2022open, SoCo, wu2023aligning} that require additional steps to generate and store annotations, our approach learns the detector heads on the fly without a need to compute or store object proposals.